wp-plugins/xgen-date-information/readme.txt

 == Screenshots ==

-1. This is the plugin configuration page where you can hide/show the column you want and also change the label of the column as per your requirement.
+1. This is the plugin configuration page where you can hide/show the column you want and also change the label of the column as per your requirement and ability to choose your own time/date stamp formats.
 2. You can see the different column added like Last Activated, Last Deactivated, Install Date and Last Updated Date.

 == Changelog ==